cowreth/nagios-check_tmpfs/README.md

-# NRPE Plugin : check_inodes
+# NRPE Plugin : check_tmpfs

 This simple Nagios NRPE plugin will check all tmpfs filesystems to check free space.

-It's based on the output from "df", parsed with awk to get the percentage of used inodes.
+It's based on the output from "df", parsed with awk to get the percentage of usage.

 It then echo the results as requested per NRPE.